yuegao04/docs/docs/quickstart.md

 > Note:
 >
-> The current version of Seal is in alpha stage.
+> The current version of Walrus is in alpha stage.
 Subsequent versions may introduce API changes that are not compatible.

 ## Deployment